Self-Isolated but Spiritually Connected!

 Live-Streaming the Rosary

 The prayer of the Rosary connects us with the world around, as we pray for those in the world, and with the heavenly world, particularly with Mary, the Queen of Heaven.
 For centuries, Christians have prayed the Rosary in community as well as on their own.
-The Shrine of Our Lady of Walsingham has recently begun live-streaming the Rosary, each day prayed as Shrine Prayers at 6.00 p.m., so that wherever people are, they can join in.
-Visit the Shrine’s Facebook page to pray with the Shrine.
+The Shrine of Our Lady of Walsingham live-streams the Rosary, each day prayed as Shrine Prayers at 6.00 p.m., so wherever you are you can join in.
+Visit the Shrine’s Facebook page to pray with the Rosary.

-Christians around the world each day pray the same prayers of what is called variably the Daily Office, or the Divine Office, or the Liturgy of the Hours.
+Christians around the world each day pray the same prayers, called the the Liturgy of the Hours.
 As people around the globe pray these ‘offices’ or prayers throughout different times of the day, the Church as the whole body of Christians prays without ceasing.
 One may wish to pray Morning Prayer, or Evening Prayer, or both.
 There are also others offices for other times of the day.
-Find the Daily Office online at the Universalis website, which can also be downloaded as an app.
+Find the daily prayers online at the Universalis website, which can also be downloaded as an app.

 A Prayer to Start the Day